sttp-book/sttp-book/chapters/non-functional-testing/security-testing.md

 For the sake of brevity, consider that the output of `throwEx()` is an input to `handleEx()`.
 In the old and vulnerable version of Java, these type mismatches did not raise any alerts, so an attacker could send a `lemon` object that was then cast into a `Lime` type object, hence allowing them to call the `makeLimenade()` function from *(what was originally)* a `lemon`.

 In a real setting, an attacker can use this _type confusion_ vulnerability to escalate their privileges by **bypassing the Java Security Manager (JSM)**.
 The attacker's goal is to access `System.security` object and set it to `null`, which will disable the JSM.
-However, the `security` field is private and cannot be accessed by an object that the attacker has (let's call it `Obj`).
-So, they will exploit the _type confusion_ vulnerability to cast `Obj` into something that does have higher privileges and access to the `System.security` field.
+However, the `security` field is private and cannot be accessed by just any object, e.g. let's suppose that an attacker has access to an object called `Obj`.
+So, they will exploit the _type confusion_ vulnerability to cast `Obj` into an object with higher privileges that has access to the `System.security` field.
 Once the JSM is bypassed, the attacker can execute whatever code they want to.

 ### Arbitrary Code Execution (ACE)

 A common misconception is that Java, unlike C, is not vulnerable to **Buffer overflows**.
-In fact, any component implemented in native code is as much vulnerable to exploits as the original C code would be.
+In fact, any component implemented in native C code is just as vulnerable to exploits as the original C code would be.
 An interesting example here is of graphics libraries that often use native code for fast rendering.

 An earlier version of a GIF library in the Sun JVM contained a memory corruption vulnerability: A valid GIF component with the block's width set to 0 caused a _buffer overflow_ when the parser copied data to the under-allocated memory chunk.
 This overflow caused multiple pointers to be corrupted, and resulted in **Arbitrary Code Execution** (see [CVE-2007-0243](https://cve.mitre.org/cgi-bin/cvename.cgi?name=CVE-2007-0243) for more details).